nix-community/disko/docs/quickstart.md

 [NixOS manual](https://nixos.org/manual/nixos/stable/index.html#sec-installation) -
 see the section headed "**Installing**", Steps 3 onwards.
-However, you will need to include the partitioning and formatting configurations that you copied into `/tmp/disko-config.nix` in your configuration, rather than allowing NixOS to generate information about your file systems.
+However, you will need to include the partitioning and formatting configurations that you copied into `/tmp/disk-config.nix` in your configuration, rather than allowing NixOS to generate information about your file systems.
 When you are configuring the system as per Step 4 of the manual, you should:

 a) Include the `no-filesystems` switch when using the `nixos-generate-config` command to generate an initial `configuration.nix`.
-You will be supplying the file system configuration details from `disko-config.nix`.
+You will be supplying the file system configuration details from `disk-config.nix`.
 Your CLI command to generate the configuration will be:

 ```console